Skip to code content (skip section selection)

 § 6-04 Independent Expenditures.

-(iv) whether the person or entity making the expenditure has been established, financed, maintained, or controlled by any of the same persons or entities as those that have established, financed, maintained, or controlled a political committee authorized by the candidate;
+(iv) the person or entity making the expenditure has been established, financed, maintained, or controlled by any of the same persons or entities as those that have established, financed, maintained, or controlled a political committee authorized by the candidate;

-(v) whether the candidate shares or rents space for a campaign-related purpose with or from the person or entity making the expenditure;
+(v) the candidate shares or rents space for a campaign-related purpose with or from the person or entity making the expenditure;

-(vi) whether the candidate has solicited or collected funds on behalf of the person or entity making the expenditure, during the same election cycle in which the expenditure is made;
+(vi) the candidate has solicited or collected funds on behalf of the person or entity making the expenditure, during the same election cycle in which the expenditure is made;

-(vii) whether the candidate, or any public or private office held or entity controlled by the candidate, including any governmental agency, division, or office, has retained the professional services of the person making the expenditure or a principal member or professional or managerial employee of the entity making the expenditure, during the same election cycle in which the expenditure is made; and
+(vii) the candidate, or any public or private office held or entity controlled by the candidate, including any governmental agency, division, or office, has retained the professional services of the person making the expenditure, or a principal member of the entity making the expenditure, or an individual or entity who has been previously compensated, reimbursed, or retained as a consultant; political, media, or fundraising advisor; employee; vendor; or contractor by the entity making the expenditure, during the same election cycle in which the expenditure is made;

 (b) Board determination.
 Upon consideration of the factors described in subdivision (a), the Board may determine by a preponderance of evidence that an expenditure was not independent.
 Prior to such determination, the candidate and/or the person or entity making the expenditure shall have an opportunity to provide evidence indicating that such expenditure was independent.